Thokala-kiran/OpenAIStatus/README.md

 Because of that, this project currently shows incident-level details (name + created time) instead of full component-level incident breakdown.

-## Polling approach (why and how)
-Since webhook callbacks to `localhost:8000` are not reachable from external systems by default, this project uses controlled polling instead of webhooks.

 ### Controlled polling policy
 - Pull incidents from the status API on a schedule.